 Who can claim for tax relief?

-Here are some groups of Malaysians who can claim these tax reliefs:
+Here are some groups of Malaysians who can claim tax reliefs:

 - Single individuals